Photo:© Zerbor | Dreamstime.com

 Cortisol is often referred to as the “stress hormone,” because it becomes more abundant when we are faced with a stressful situation.
 It affects the heart rate, breathing patterns, and other aspects of the body’s “fight or flight” response.
 But just what is cortisol?
 And what does it do?
 Probably more than you realize.

-What Is Cortisol’s Purpose?
+What Is Cortisol and its Purpose?

 Right above each kidney is a small but important gland known as an adrenal gland.
 The adrenal glands produce some important hormones, including adrenaline and cortisol.
 Most cells in your body have cortisol receptors, meaning the cells absorb and use cortisol.
 But cortisol is used differently in different parts of the body.